Skills Training and Certifications

 As a job seeker, you may need additional training or news skills to qualify for the jobs or careers you are best suited for and interested in.
 To get and keep these jobs, you may need a one-day certificate course, courses to complete high school, trades training or a longer program that leads to a diploma or a degree.

 If you are receiving Employment Insurance (EI), or BC Incomed Assistance (BCEA) or you are a Person with a Disability, you may be eligible for government funding to get training.
 You must be a case managed client of WorkBC to be eligible.
 In addition to funding for tuition and course costs, you may also be eligible to for financial supports for childcare, transportation, living costs and other supports.

-To get more information about eligibility, funding, and applying and accessing training, contact us at WorkBC Langley at 604-360-4196.
+To get more information about eligibility, funding, and applying and accessing training, contact us at WorkBC Maple Ridge at 604-466-4600.

 There are a wide range of training options available.
 The following describes the different training that eligible EI recipients may be able to complete with government funding.

 These are programs or courses that support Clients to complete high school graduation requirements and/or specific pre-requisites for higher levels of training or employment.

 - Grades 8 through 12;

 - English as a Second Language (ESL); and